Skip to content

 rocky docs # Generate to docs/catalog.html

-rocky docs --models models/ --output site/api.html # Custom paths
+rocky docs --models models/ --output-path site/api.html # Custom paths

 Flags: